Zapadlo/CV/cv.md

 - API services between new application and legacy systems
 - Puppet module for database replication (Tungsten replicator)
 - Atom feed between the application and downstream services
-- Nagios and Splunk alerts for the service
+- Nagios and Splunk alerting and monitoring of the service

 **Membership** - User/billing services